billwheatley/provision-desktop/README.md

 # provision-desktop Ansible playbooks

 What I use to Provision my personal Desktops with Ansible.
 The goal is to create a playbooks (and related roles in other repos) to quickly provision both dnf, and apt based systems for my desktop general usage.
+This is not meant to be a highly generic set of playbooks that should work on anyone's hardware and OS, its more for me and for others to get a starting place on their fork.

 ## Current State NOTICE

 This is a bit messy right now, use with caution.

+* dnf is tested and target to Fedora 31
+* apt is tested and target to Pop 19.10

 ## Bootstrap